-Prioritized/Funded Strategies Prioritized/Funded Strategies Strategy Status Q2 Quarterly Performance Report Next Steps Lead Lead Agency Contact 9G Emergency Shelter for Homeless Individuals with Pets • The Department submitted a new request for funding for this strategy in the FY18 budget proposal.
+Prioritized/Funded Strategies Strategy Status Q2 Quarterly Performance Report Next Steps Lead Lead Agency Contact 9G Emergency Shelter for Homeless Individuals with Pets • The Department submitted a new request for funding for this strategy in the FY18 budget proposal.
 Pending 2017-18 budget.
-Animal Service Dana Brown 9H Proposals to Assist Homeless Individuals and Their Pets ◆ Expansion of Spay Neuter Services - Fully executed.
-On July 1, 2016, the Department began accepting low income self identification affidavits to establish eligibility in the free spay/neuter voucher program, allowing homeless residents to participate.
-The Department is continuing to collect data on usage rates. ◆ Tethering Law Ordinance Amendment - Pending City Attorney review. ◆ Licensing and Microchipping - Pending City Attorney determination regarding proposal to use email addresses instead of physical addresses to license and microchip companion animals for homeless pet owners. ◆ Temporary Housing for Pets in Danger of Relinquishment - The Animal Services reports that no funding is available for this activity.
-The department is continuing to weigh the options in this area. ◆ Let Services Programs - The homeless pet services center in the Skid Row area of downtown is now open one day each week (Wednesdays) from 10 a.m. to 3 p.m.
+Animal Service Dana Brown 9H Proposals to Assist Homeless Individuals and Their Pets establish eligibility in the free spay/neuter voucher program, allowing homeless residents to participate.
+The Department is continuing to collect data on usage rates. • Tethering Law Ordinance Amendment - Pending City Attorney review. • Licensing and Microchipping - Pending City Attorney determination regarding proposal to use email addresses instead of physical addresses to license and microchip companion animals for homeless pet owners. • Temporary Housing for Pets in Danger of Relinquishment - The Animal Services reports that no funding is available for this activity.
+The department is continuing to weigh the options in this area. • Pet Services Programs - The homeless pet services center in the Skid Row area of downtown is now open one day each week (Wednesdays) from 10 a.m. to 3 p.m.
 To date over 200 pet owners have been served, 46 percent of them homeless.
-The department is working to identify locations to replicate this service. ◆ Let Vaccine Clinics - The Department has not made any significant progress on this item thus far.
+The department is working to identify locations to replicate this service. • Pree Vaccine Clinics - The Department has not made any significant progress on this item thus far.
 It is anticipated that part of these services will be included the services provided at the pet services centers described above.
-Animal Service Dana Brown 9K Women's Homelessness - Domestic Los Angeles Homeless Services Authority (LAHSA) is in the process of contracting with Downtown Women's Center, which will partner with USC Sol Price School of Public Policy to conduct the housing gap analysis for all women experiencing homelessness.
+Animal Service Dana Brown INK Women's Homelessness - Homestic Los Angeles Homeless Services Authority (LAHSA) is in the process of contracting with Downtown Women's Center, which will partner with USC Sol Price School of Public Policy to conduct the housing gap analysis for all women experiencing homelessness.
 EAHSA has requested funding for this strategy in Tiers 1 and 3 of its General City Purpose (GCP) Fund Budget request for Fiscal Year 2017-2018.
+The homeless women's housing gap analysis will be underway.
 LAHSA, HCID, DV Task Force LAHSA: Clementina Verjan DV Task Force: Dadine Shimoji HCID: Darryl Booker